 If we are still unsure at the time of your first session as the terms of your insurance plan, we will collect the amount we believe is your Patient Responsibility part based on the information you gathered when you called your insurance.
 However, the final determination as to what is your Patient Responsibility is made when the claim is adjusted and the results are posted to the insurance company's web-site.
 You can see the results for yourself by logging on to your insurance company's web-site, clicking on "My Claims" and looking at the EOB's (Explanation of Benefits) for yourself.
 The EOB will show for each date of service the doctor's standard office fee that was billed, the Contracted Fee that is allowed, the amount the insurance company paid, and the difference, Patient Responsibility, which is your part.

 Please be aware that although insurance in North Carolina is legally obligated to pay or send an EOB within thirty days, it sometimes takes longer than that.
 Please also be aware that sometimes your insurance might mis-quote the terms of your plan over the phone.
 Your Deductible or Co-Pay or Co-Insurance may turn out on the claim to be different from what we expected.
 In that case, it is the claim that we go by.
 If you think your insurance is not paying out correctly, you may call them to discuss it with them.
-The doctor can help you know what to say, if needed.
+I can help you know what to say, if needed.

 Your Patient Responsibility part is collected at the beginning of session and New Client Intake papers are completed at the beginning of the first session.
 We allow an hour for this session due to this paperwork.
 (Other sessions are usually 53 minutes.)

-We accept credit/debit cards, cash and checks.
+I accept credit/debit and HSA (Health Savings Account) cards, cash and checks.